JoeNibe/JoeNibe.github.io/_posts/pawnable.tw/2019-08-16-pwnable3-calc.md

 2. Leak the value of stack to calculate the offset of `.BSS`
 3. Overwrite `.BSS` with string and then write that address to stack

-And put together the following script
+And I put together the following script
 ```python
 from pwn import *
 from ctypes import *